John Laurinaitis: On-air authority figure (2011–2012)

 Laurinaitis subsequently began a feud with SmackDown general manager Theodore Long.
 The respective General Managers of Raw and SmackDown swapped places for one night only with Laurinaitis in charge of SmackDown for March 9, 2012 and Long in charge of Raw for March 5, 2012.
 On that week's edition of SmackDown, Laurinaitis wrestled his first match in eleven years (as well as his first for WWE), losing to Theodore Long in a singles match.
 Laurinaitis continued his feud with Long until WrestleMania XXVIII, where both Long and Laurinaitis chose a team of six wrestlers to represent them, with the winning team earning general manager control over both brands.
 Team Johnny defeated Team Teddy, resulting in Long losing his position as General Manager of SmackDown.
 On the April 6, 2012 edition of SmackDown, Laurinaitis forced Long to become his new assistant after threatening to discontinue Long's grandchildren's trust fund.
-On the April 23, 2012 episode of Raw, Laurinaitis appointed Eve Torres as Executive Administrator of Raw and SmackDown.
+On the April 23, 2012 episode of Raw SuperShow, Laurinaitis appointed Eve Torres as Executive Administrator of Raw and SmackDown.

-On the April 30, 2012 episode of Raw, Laurinaitis, with the aid of Tensai, attacked John Cena, before declaring himself as Cena's opponent at Over the Limit.
-On the May 14 episode of Raw, Laurinaitis publicly humiliated and fired Big Show from WWE after Big Show disrespected him by constantly making fun of his voice.
+On the April 30, 2012 episode of Raw SuperShow, Laurinaitis, with the aid of Tensai, attacked John Cena, before declaring himself as Cena's opponent at Over the Limit.
+On the May 14 episode of Raw SuperShow, Laurinaitis publicly humiliated and fired Big Show from WWE after Big Show disrespected him by constantly making fun of his voice.
 That same night, the Board of Directors sent Laurinaitis a letter stating that he would be fired if he lost the no disqualification match against Cena at Over the Limit.
 At Over the Limit, Laurinaitis defeated Cena despite taking a heavy beating after Big Show interfered and attacked Cena.
-The following night on Raw, Laurinaitis, now using a power chair and crutches for mobility purposes, rehired Big Show after helping him win the match against Cena.
+The following night on Raw SuperShow, Laurinaitis, now using a power chair and crutches for mobility purposes, rehired Big Show after helping him win the match against Cena.

-On the June 11, 2012 episode of Raw, Vince McMahon gave Laurinaitis a job evaluation.
+On the June 11, 2012 episode of Raw SuperShow, Vince McMahon gave Laurinaitis a job evaluation.
 Before McMahon could fire Laurinaitis, Big Show hit the WMD on McMahon by accident.
 At No Way Out, Cena defeated Big Show in a Steel Cage match.
 After the match, McMahon fired Laurinaitis, followed by Cena hitting the Attitude Adjustment on Laurinaitis through a broadcast table.
-The next night on Raw, in his final show in charge, Laurinaitis booked himself in a 3-on-1 Handicap Match, teaming up with Big Show and David Otunga against Cena.
+The next night on Raw SuperShow, in his final show in charge, Laurinaitis booked himself in a 3-on-1 Handicap Match, teaming up with Big Show and David Otunga against Cena.
 During the match, both Big Show and Otunga walked out on Laurinaitis, which allowed Cena to hit Laurinaitis with three Attitude Adjustments before making him submit to the STF.